 Collect any evidence you can, such as copies of solicitations, emails, receipts, and screenshots of transactions.
 Official communications in Trademark Status & Document Retrieval (TSDR) could be included as evidence.
-Then, use the following checklist to take action against your scammer:
+Also, you can use the Trademark Decisions and Proceedings search tool to see if your application has been impacted by an attorney or entity that has received an administrative order.

 - Email TMScams@uspto.gov.
 We have a task force investigating suspicious activity.